ThompsonJonM/ondemand-python/README.md

-# TransLoc OnDemand Automation Testing
+# Python Automation Testing
-An automation testing repository for TransLoc's OnDemand and Authentication applications using Python, Pytest, and Selenium.
+An automation testing repository for applications using Python, Pytest, and Selenium.

 1. [Installation](#installation)
 2. [Running Tests](#running-tests)